-Matthew is a registered social worker and teaches on the post-qualifying social work programmes specialising in social work with children, young people, their families and carers.
-He has worked as a child care social worker in a number of local authorities in England, Brunei, and New Zealand.
-He has a strong interest in improving social work practice.
+Matthew is a registered social worker and teaches on the post qualifying social work programmes specialising in social work with children and families.
+He has 10 years of experience as a practitioner and has a research interest in professional practice and emotions.

 PG Dip in Specialist Social Work with Children, Young People, their Families and Carers, University of Birmingham (2009)